 Once you’ve negotiated the five minute stroll from Dar El Bacha (the nearest taxi drop off point) to the understated door of Riad 72, simply glide into the serene courtyard and pull up a comfy chair.

 There are just four rooms in this luxurious heritage residence.
 However, it is anything but small, both in terms of size and service.
-There’s even a library.
+I mean, there’s even a library.

 “So, do you like your room?”
 Mehdi chuckled .
 Ever the typical English girl, I smiled politely as I wondered where I was supposed to sleep.